Raye has many body mods, SFSI training, former CFR-D creds, and a decade-long stint as BellaOnline's body art editor under her belt.

 The mythologies about dragons are found in both Eastern and Western cultures.
 In the East, dragons are wise and benevolent creatures, symbolic of elements or natural forces.
 In Europe, dragons were often part of a curse or blight upon a land, the subject of conquest for knights on a quest.
 They were often depicted as hoarding jewels or breathing fire against a foe in battle.
 In modern myth, dragons can also be found as part of science fiction and fantasy stories and images.

 Asian Dragon Mythology

 In Chinese mythology, the dragon is the symbol of masculine yang energy, often correlated with rivers and rain.
-The Imperial Dragon is recognizable by his fifth claw (ordinary dragons have four claws).
-The five claws in turn symbolize the dragon's ability to move in all four directions (north, east, south, west) simultaneously, while still staying connected to center and being present.
+The imperial dragon is recognizable by his fifth claw (ordinary dragons have four claws).
+The five claws, in turn, symbolize the dragon's ability to move in all four directions (north, east, south, west) simultaneously, while still staying connected to the center and being present.
 In Japanese myth, there are said to be nine different types of dragon, but in Chinese mythology, they only have three types.

 Dragons offer up so many possibilities design-wise, that's part of why they are so popular.
 It's not too hard to come up with a dragon that is completely and utterly unique for you.
 Here are some things to think about before you go talk to your tattoo artist about designing your dragon:

 - Where do you want this dragon?
 Having an idea for where the tattoo will go can often start to influence the size and scale of the tattoo design.

 - What is the attitude of your dragon?
 Thinking about what sort of emotion your dragon has or how it's acting can do a lot to suggest what sort of expression it might have on its face and what colors help symbolize the energy behind it.
 An aggressive, attacking dragon is going to look different than a dragon that is protective or one that represents a specific elemental energy.